djkormo/mlnet-tutorial/docs/using-models/README.md

 1. First, we define a new method `Predict` that accepts an issue and returns a prediction.
-2. Next, we call the prediction engine with the issue that was passed in.
+2. Next, we call the prediction engine with the issue that was passed to the method.
 3. Finally, we return the predicted label.

 That's all it takes to build the issue labeler.
 Now we can add it to the website as a service that we can call from the homepage of the website.

 For this we need to make the labeler available as a dependency in ASP.NET Core.
 Add the following code to the `ConfigureServices` method in `Startup.cs` of the `Website` project:

 ``` csharp